Buckwheat

 Avoidable Problems

 Gaps: plant evenly on a well prepared seedbed.
 Weak growth: avoid hard soil, wet spots.
 Don't plant just before a heavy rainstorm.
-Volunteers: Kill before seeds fill, usually 35-40 days from summer planting, 50 d from late spring planting.
+Volunteers: Kill before seeds fill, usually 35-40 days from summer planting.
+(Timely termination is not possible in cover-crop mixtures, so buckwheat will become a weed in crops that follow buckwheat-containing cover-crop mixtures.)

 Classic Uses